 - Drop the strips of dough in the boiling broth and cook until they float to the top.

-- Return the chicken to the pot with the cooked dumplings.
+- Return the shredded chicken to the pot with the cooked dumplings.
 Cover the pot, reduce heat to medium-low, and simmer for 10 to 15 minutes, or until the broth has thickened.
 Garnish with parsley and serve.parsley

 Notes